Table of Contents

 - Relevance to keywords

-Do: Imagine writing an outline for your content.
-Where are the break points?
+Imagine writing an outline for your content, the discussion points you list in your content outline can be used as header tags.
+Where are the breakpoints?
 If might help to define each sub-point using <em> and <strong>.

-Do: Follow H1–H6 guidelines: “The six heading elements, H1 through H6, denote section headings.
-Although the order and occurrence of headings is not constrained by the HTML DTD, documents should not skip levels (for example, from H1 to H3), as converting such documents to other representations is often problematic.” —W3C
+Always remember to follow H1–H6 guidelines.
+W3C states, “The six heading elements, H1 through H6, denote section headings.
+Although the order and occurrence of headings are not constrained by the HTML DTD, documents should not skip levels (for example, from H1 to H3), as converting such documents to other representations is often problematic.”

 For short content:

-Use H3 for linking groups within the H2 or related with sources and references.
+- Use H3 for linking groups within the H2 or related sources and references

-Do not become repetitive, but use heading tags to describe your scene for each section.
+Do not become repetitive, but use heading tags to describe the content being discussed in each section.

 If you’re writing about “Best Practices of Writing Heading Tags”, you do not want to start with “What is SEO”,